g-barla/g-barla/README.md

 ### 👩‍💻 About Me

 The data is only as good as how it was built.
 That's the part I focus on.
 My background in engineering shaped how I think about analytics, not just what the numbers say, but how they were collected, cleaned, and structured to get there.

-That mindset has shaped the kind of work I gravitate toward — building the systems that sit between raw data and real decisions.
-Right now that looks like API integrations, audience segmentation frameworks, and campaign trackers in the creator economy.
-The goal is always the same: helping brands figure out which partnerships actually move the needle.
+That mindset has shaped the kind of work I gravitate toward.
+Building the systems that sit between raw data and real decisions.
+Right now that looks like API integrations, audience segmentation frameworks, and campaign trackers, turning complex datasets into structured outputs that people can actually act on.
 I am drawn to work where you are not just handed a clean dataset but responsible for the whole thing, start to finish.

 **What I work with:** Python, SQL, Power BI, Azure, Snowflake, REST APIs